 Most cases of liquid damage to PlayStations occur because they are located on the same level as drinks and faucets.

-It might seem convenient to keep your console on a coffee table, a counter, or night stand.
+It might seem convenient to keep your console on a coffee table, a counter, or a nightstand.
 However, having your system in the same areas as liquids increases the risk of damage from accidental spills substantially.

 If you have a tall dresser, shelf, or storage unit, these are the best places to locate your PS4 so that it is above (and away) from any sources of liquid.